Queensland Fire and Biodiversity Consortium

-Established in 1998, the South East Queensland Fire and Biodiversity Consortium is a network of land managers and stakeholders devoted to providing a coordinated response and best-practice recommendations for fire management, fire ecology and the conservation of biodiversity in the South East Queensland (SEQ) region through education, community engagement and applied research.
+The Queensland Fire and Biodiversity Consortium is a network of land managers and stakeholders devoted to providing a coordinated response and best-practice recommendations for fire management, fire ecology and the conservation of biodiversity in Queensland through education, community engagement and applied research.
+It was established in 1998 as the South East Queensland Fire and Biodiversity Consortium, broadening its scope in 2020.

 Aims and Function: